openshift/assisted-service/docs/Kube-API.md

 See BMAC documentation [here](./baremetal-agent-controller.md).

+## Working with mirror registry
+In case all of your images are in mirror registries, the service, discovery ISO, and installed nodes must be configured with the proper registries.conf and authentication certificate.
+To do so, see the Mirror Registry Configuration section [here](.operator.md).

 ## Assisted Installer Kube API CR examples

 [docs/crds](https://github.com/openshift/assisted-service/tree/master/docs/crds) stores working examples of various resources we spawn via kube-api in assisted-installer, for Hive integration.